US asks EU to go after Russian and African villains

 The US inclusion of a Chinese security chief, Gao Yan, deemed responsible for the death of human rights defender Cao Shunli, could, for instance, anger Beijing, a principal EU trade partner.

-The fact that EU states and UK protectorates - Cyprus, the Netherlands, the British Virgin Islands, the Cayman Islands, and Gibraltar - come up on the US list for hosting entities involved in money laundering could add to EU reluctance to replicate the US measures.

-Targeting this or that Chinese or Russian official would not destabilise relations, while still holding abusers accountable, Browder said, however.
+But targeting this or that Chinese or Russian official would not destabilise relations, while still holding abusers accountable, Browder said.

 "It may target important people in certain countries who will be angry, but … national interest generally overcomes personal interests," he said.

-Magnitsky sanctions would also raise the personal stakes for serving foreign leaders even if they did not go after them while they were in office, he added.
+Magnitsky sanctions would also raise the personal stakes for serving foreign leaders even if they were not targeted while in office, he added.

 "[Russian leader] Vladimir Putin would be eligible if he's ever out of power for killing innocent Syrians and hundreds of other atrocities," Browder said.